Kiwi shoppers spent $1.6 billion online on physical goods in quarter four of 2023 (Q4 2023), up 5% on Q4 2022.

-The fourth quarter features sales events such as Black Friday and Cyber Monday and with shoppers preparing for Christmas - it is generally the most significant in an online retailers’ calendar.
-Demonstrated across the past few years, Q4 2023 saw the biggest online spending for the year, as Kiwis ramped up their shopping during the November sales and through to Christmas.
-The Wednesday before Christmas (20 December) was the largest single online spending in a single day across 2023 with over 226,000 transactions driving a daily online spend of $27.7 million.
+The fourth quarter is generally the most important in an online retailers’ calendar, with a significant lift in spending over the previous three quarters.
+Like each of the last few years, Q4 2023 was the biggest online spending quarter for the year, as Kiwis ramped up their shopping during the November sales and through to Christmas.
+The Wednesday before Christmas (20 December) was the largest single online spending day in 2023 with over 226,000 transactions driving a daily online spend of $27.7 million.

-This quarter’s key story saw a continuation of the trend that dominated retail shopping throughout 2023 – it would appear that shoppers have adapted spending behaviours to face economic conditions.
-As we saw in the previous quarter, shoppers appeared to work hard to make their money go further by buying more often while spending less each time.
+The quarter’s key story was a continuation of the trend that has dominated retail shopping throughout the year - shoppers adapting their spending behaviours to the economic conditions.
+Again this quarter, shoppers looked to make their money go further by buying more often while spending less each time.

 Shoppers actively chose to support local retailers, with 72% of online spend remaining domestic during the quarter.
 Buying from local retailers seems to become an even stronger preference as we get closer to Christmas Day and shoppers want certainty that items will be delivered in time.
-Presumably, the ability to easily return (exchange) items (or unwanted Christmas gifts) is also a driver for buying Christmas gifts from local stores.
+The ability to easily return (exchange) items is also a driver for buying Christmas gifts from local stores.

 Online spending represented 10.0% of total spending on physical goods in Q4 2023, up slightly from 9.7% in Q4 2022.